 - Several related activities perfect for interaction and imagination

-- A personal note of encouragement from the volunteer to the child
+- A personal note of encouragement from the volunteer who built the kit to the child

 Volunteers who assemble literacy kits through their workplace report high levels of satisfaction and engagement after the experience.
 People who have volunteered to complete Literacy Kits say this project is a meaningful break in their workday that allows them to connect with co-workers and make new friends within the company.

-As a bonus: Employees get a purposeful boost from helping their youngest neighbors and making a difference in the lives of the one in five kids who can't read proficiently by the end of third grade—kids who are four times more likely to drop out of school.
+As a bonus, Employees get a purposeful boost from helping their youngest neighbors and making a difference in the lives of the one in three central Iowa kids who can't read proficiently by the end of third grade—kids who are four times more likely to drop out of school.